brandonskiser/.myconf/README.md

 ```
 Simply backup or remove the files.

+### Prerequisites
+Install a patched font.
+I use Hack Nerd Font.
+Checkout their releases for a link: https://github.com/ryanoasis/nerd-fonts/releases
+Your terminal needs to be using the Hack Mono font.

 ### Git config overrides
 To override git config (e.g., for setting work email), create a config `.gitconfig-work` with your overrides, e.g.
 ```